 Mary Rose Barrington (2018)

 Barrington makes several connections to psi (esp) and it being a form of spontaneous mental phenomena among other things.
-I am not going to go into too much detail here, rather I would encourage you to pick up the book because it really it is interesting with some thought provoking theories.
+I am not going to go into too much detail here, rather I would encourage you to pick up the book because it really is interesting with some thought-provoking theories.